camunda/camunda-docs-manual/content/update/minor/73-to-74/index.md

 Noteworthy new Features and Changes in 7.4:

 * **DMN 1.1:** [Decision Model And Notation][dmn-ref] is a standard for defining and executing business rules in the form of decision and integrates with [BPMN][bpmn-ref] and [CMMN][cmmn-ref].
 Camunda BPM 7.4 implements this standard for decision tables and therefore introduces new artifacts and extends the database schema during upgrade.
-If you do not plan to use CMMN, the DMN-related tables will stay empty.
+If you do not plan to use DMN, the DMN-related tables will stay empty.
 * **CMMN 1.1:** In addition to the already implemented version 1.0, the new version 1.1 of [Case Management Model And Notation][cmmn-ref] (CMMN) is supported with Camunda BPM 7.4.
 The execution of CMMN 1.0 models is still supported by Camunda BPM.
 * **Logging:** Camunda 7.4 uses SLF4J as a logging API instead of JDK logging as before.
 This introduces the SLF4J API as a core dependency for the process engine.
 Please refer to the application server specific sub-chapters of this document for implications on updating a full distribution installation.
 Also see the User Guide for [information on how to setup logging]({{< relref "user-guide/logging.md" >}}).
 * **Changed URL of BPMN Extensions Namespace**: With 7.4 the namespace URL for BPMN extensions is changed.
 See last section on this page for details.